mayeths/libmys/README.md

 ### `bin`

-Executables (commonly writtern in Shell Script and Python).
+Executables (commonly written in Shell Script and Python).

 ### `external`